-We have supplier lists in our blog advise wholesalers located in the USA, Europe, Australia, and Canada.
+We have supplier lists in our blog advise wholesalers located in the USA, Europe, Australia, Canada, and Africa-Asia.
 There are hundreds of companies on the lists, so it can be a piece of cake to find the adequate supplier by categories.

 There’s also a method how you can find new suppliers.
 With only a few clicks you can import the products into your Shopify online store.
-This is Syncee Supplier Exchange (read about SSE in our Help Center), our new feature that comes out in Spring 2018.
+This is Syncee Supplier Exchange (read about SSE in our Help Center), our new feature that came out in Spring 2018.
 It’s good for both retailers and wholesalers.
 We don’t only advise this for those who want to import products but also for those who want to turn their store into a supplier company too.
 And obviously for wholesalers who want to be on our list.
 It’s good for them because they can have more customers.

 What is Syncee?
 Syncee is a Shopify application that does product managing automatically to online Shopify stores.
 It can do product import, update, and upsert.
 These processes can be a piece of cake for everyone.
 Syncee is a leading app in the Finding and adding products category, Finding suppliers subcategory for more than one year now in Shopify’s App Store.